Best Family Dogs

 Border Terrier.
 These sturdy, short-haired dogs are ideal for families with active children.
 Noticeable for their otter-shaped heads, they are good-tempered, affectionate, obedient, highly intelligent and easily trained (they are occasionally used to aid the blind or deaf).
 Equally at home in town or country, they get along with others dogs and make good watchdogs too, although some of their characteristics have to be kept in check, such as their love of digging.
 They can long coats if left to grow naturally, and the short coat is only maintained by weekly stripping which can be time consuming.
 Find out more.

 Shih-Tzu.
 Having one of the most ancient of ancestries, these enthusiastic, intelligent toy dogs with their long flowing double coats can be fun but they can also be independent and willful too.
 Bred originally as companions and house pets for Chinese Royalty, they tend to have a friendly if sometimes arrogant nature.
 They are tougher than they look (their name literally translates as Lion Dog) but tend to be sweet natured, affectionate and playful.
 They love children and will accept other household pets and dogs if introduced from an early age.
 As a breed they can be independent and wary of strangers.
 Find out more.

-Please remember, however, that all dogs are individuals, and in some cases it is not enough to simply rely upon a dog's breed as a guide for suitablility for families with kids.
+Please remember, however, that like people all dogs are individuals with individual histories, and in some cases it is not enough to simply rely upon a dog's breed as a guide for suitablility for families with kids.